mmastrac/rust-ctor/README.md

 ## Support

-This library works and has been tested for Linux, OSX and Windows.
+This library works and [has been tested](https://travis-ci.org/mmastrac/rust-ctor) for Linux, OSX and Windows, with both `+crt-static` and `-crt-static`.
 This library will also work as expected in both `bin` and `cdylib` outputs,
 ie: the `ctor` and `dtor` will run at executable or library startup/shutdown respectively.